 The Committee has no pre-established policy or target for the allocation between either cash and non-cash or short-term and long-term incentive compensation.
 However, we believe that a smaller portion of potential total executive compensation should be attributed to base salary because it is a fixed component of total compensation.
-As a result, we have generally emphasized conservative base salary payments to Named Executive Officers, relative to our Compensation Peers.
+As a result, we have generally emphasized conservative base salary payments to NEOs, relative to our Compensation Peers.
 We alternatively provide the potential for a greater incentive compensation component of total executive compensation, which is based predominately on the performance factors described below.
-In Fiscal 2011, as was the case in Fiscal 2010, because the Committee determined that we did not achieve threshold performance measures for the incentive compensation component, base salary contributed to a larger part of total compensation for Named Executive Officers when compared to certain prior fiscal years.
+In Fiscal 2012, because the Committee determined that we achieved one of the performance measures for the short-term incentive compensation component and the performance measure for the long-term incentive compensation component, base salary contributed to a smaller part of total compensation for NEOs when compared to Fiscal 2011.

 Base Salary.
-The base salary program was designed to compensate Named Executive Officers for specific skills and competencies required to perform their respective role and to provide executive leadership.
-We provide Named Executive Officers and other employees with base salary to compensate them for services rendered during the fiscal year.
-Base salary ranges for Named Executive Officers are determined for each executive based on his or her position and responsibilities.
+The base salary program was designed to compensate NEOs for specific skills and competencies required to perform their respective role and to provide executive leadership.
+We provide NEOs and other employees with base salary to compensate them for services rendered during the fiscal year.
+Base salary ranges for NEOs are determined for each executive based on his or her position and responsibilities.
 The base salaries of our executives are also determined by considering such factors as:

 - experience of the executive;

-- · time in position;
+- time in position;

 - individual performance;

 - · level of responsibility for the executive; and

-- · economic conditions.
+- economic conditions.

-In general, base salary determinations are considered in June of each year as part of the Committee's performance review process as well as upon a promotion or other change in job responsibility.
+In general, base salary determinations are considered each year as part of the Committee's performance review process as well as upon a promotion or other change in job responsibility.
 Base salary is used as the basis for calculating annual and long-term incentive awards and in calculating payments that may be paid upon a change in control, as described below.
+In Fiscal 2012, base salaries were reviewed by the Committee periodically throughout the year.